mwelsch/AM-Matura2020/ReadMe.md

 pyinstaller --onefile obs.py
 ```

-It should create a `build` and `dist` directory an a `.spec` file.
+It should create a `build` and `dist` directory and a `.spec` file.
 The created executable is located in the `dist` directory.
 Add this directory to your system-path.

 ## Usage